 Urinary excretion of NMAC could serve as biological limit value (BLV) for DMAC.
-Interpolation of the DNEL of 13 mg/m3 DMAC and assuming the non-linear relationship described by Kennedy G.L (1990), used in the recent Biological Tolerance Value (BAT) re-evaluation Walter et al. (2020), leads to 23 mg NMAC/L urine after end of shift.
-Interpolation of the DNEL of 13 mg/m3 DMAC and assuming a linear relationship between the log-transformed DMAC concentration (in ppm) and log-transformed NMAC concentration (in mg NMAC/g creatinine), as observed in Spies et al. (1995a), leads to a mean value of 25 mg NMAC/g creatinine.
+Interpolation of the DNEL of 13 mg/m DMAC and assuming the non-linear relationship described by Kennedy G.L (1990), used in the recent Biological Tolerance Value (BAT) re-evaluation Walter et al. (2020), leads to 23 mg NMAC/L urine after end of shift.
+Interpolation of the DNEL of 13 mg/m DMAC and assuming a linear relationship between the log-transformed DMAC concentration (in ppm) and log-transformed NMAC concentration (in mg NMAC/g creatinine), as observed in Spies et al. (1995a), leads to a mean value of 25 mg NMAC/g creatinine.
 In addition, Nomiyama et al. (2000) exposed twelve healthy male volunteers for 4 hours to 6.1 ppm for dermal (whole body with respiratory mask) and for inhalation exposure (nose-only).
 The mean NMAC value after DMAC exposure is 11.2 mg NMAC/g creatinine (6.9 - 20.1 mg/g).
-The creatinine-adjusted method was a more adequate method than the other two adjustment methods tested (adjustment for urinary volume or specific gravity).
-Although not clearly stated in the manuscript, the mean value probably represents the total creatinine adjusted NMAC concentration by adding the two values from the dermal and inhalation experiments.
+Although not clearly stated in the manuscript, the mean value probably represents the total creatinine-adjusted NMAC concentration by adding the two values from the dermal and inhalation exposure to 3.05 ppm (equivalent to 11 mg/m), slightly below the DNEL of 13 mg/m.